MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/users.md

     ![Screenshot: Bulk add users to Kaizala](media/8f4f5b63-ae6e-4aac-959f-a9022612a058.png)

-- On the **Upload Users History** page, you can check on the status of the uploaded file.
+- On the **Upload Users History** page, you can check the status of the uploaded file.
 Click **Refresh** to get the latest status.
-If the status is **Completed** you can find the updated user list on the Users page.
+If the status is **Completed** you will find the updated user list on the Users page.

 > [!NOTE]
 > You can update info for an existing user by re-uploading the file with updated data for the user.